How to Comp Like a Real Jazz Guitarist

 If you’re a beginner, and you’re interested in music theory, then I urge you to look at all the resources available in the theory section here.

-But if you’re not a theory buff, and you'll want to get the straight dope.
-Here’s the dope: Chords are built in intervals of thirds.
+Chords are built in intervals of 3rds.
 Start by looking at a scale.
 You start with one note, and skip a note to get the next note in the chord.
 The first note is “1,” the third note is ”3”

-You’ll soon be confortable with this basic principle, and you’ll also notice there’s more about chords and harmony than just going “up a third.”
-Chords used in jazz almost always include four notes, reaching at least up to the 7th.
-See this basic jazz chord construction article here to learn more.
+You’ll soon be comfortable with this basic principle, and you’ll also notice there’s more about chords and harmony than just going “up a 3rd.”

-Jazz players also commonly add extensions to chords such as 9, 11 and 13, as explained in this article on adding extensions to chords.
+Jazz players also commonly add extensions to chords such as 9, 11 and 13, as explained in the section on adding extensions to chords.

 If you’re just starting out using jazz guitar chords, here’s what you should strive towards during the next 3-6 months: